 Parallel bar dips are effective in working your triceps and are often a primary exercise in many bodybuilding and strength routines.
-However, if you train at home, or your gym doesn't have parallel bars, you need to find other exercises that replicate parallel bar dips.
-Your best option is to try a variety of exercises and find the ones that work best for you.
+However, if you train at home, or your gym doesn't have parallel bars, you need to find dip exercise alternatives that replicate parallel bar dips.

 If you have access to a gym, close-grip bench presses are one of your best triceps-building options.
 The technique is exactly the same as it is with a normal bench press, but with a closer grip.
-Charles Poliquin, owner of the Poliquin Performance Center, recommends about a 14-inch gap between your hands, and not quite lifting the bar to a full lockout when you press, as this takes some of the stress off the triceps.
+For this dip exercise alternative, create about a 14-inch gap between your hands.
+Don't lift the bar to a full lockout when you press, as this takes some of the stress off the triceps.
 Lifting the bar 95 percent of the way will suffice.

 Try a Floor Press

 The floor press is a popular substitute for dips in athletic and powerlifting training programs, perhaps more so than in commercial gyms.
 Like parallel bar dips, the floor press packs mass on your triceps and helps increase their strength.

 The floor press is similar to a bench press, but you perform it lying with your back on the floor.
 Both the floor press and the bench press recruit the triceps muscles, but more so with the floor press.
 In this dip exercise alternative, you position your hands shoulder-width apart, activating the triceps more than you would with a wide grip.

 Start with your elbows straight, then bend your elbows to lower the bar until your triceps touch the floor.
 Push the bar away from you quickly while maintaining contact with the bar.
 Use a spotter if you're concerned about failing a rep.